sagemath/trac_to_gh/Issue 7123.md

 # Issue 7123: cryptanalysis of the shift cipher

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7123

 Original creator: mvngu